br33dlove/UiWrapper/README.md

 # UiWrapper

-Library to provide wrapping of Android Fragments to smooth out lifecycles and provide framework for MVP architectures on the Android platform.
+Library to provide wrapping of Android Fragments to as framework for MVP architectures on the Android platform.

 ## Implementing UiWrapper